 ABOUT WHAT WE DO

-KBM Group was founded on the principle that of connecting consumers with products and services that are relevant and interesting to the consumer.
-WDP Services and Products include offerings of Data Assets, Analytics and Insights, Consumer Engagement, Digital Optimization, Consulting services. (“Services”).
-These services are provided through three different product offerings, Zipline, AmeriLINK, and iBehavior cooperative database (“Products”) which are described in more detail below.
+WTD Services and Products include offerings of Data Assets, Analytics and Insights, Consumer Engagement, Digital Optimization, Consulting services. (“Services”).
+These services are provided through different product offerings, Identity Network, AmeriLINK Activate, AmeriLINK, and iBehavior cooperative database (“Products”) which are described in more detail below.

-Our Zipline platform and DMP provides different service offerings.
-With our Zipline product offering, customers can create digital audiences from their offline data for digital marketing, provide audience insights, look alike targeting, and build a custom audience of target customers based on purchase behavior, demographics and lifestyle information from Zipline’s data partners.
-Zipline offers the following:
+With our AmeriLINK Activate product offering, customers can create digital audiences from their offline data for digital marketing, provide audience insights, look alike targeting, and build a custom audience of target customers based on purchase behavior, demographics and lifestyle information from AmeriLINK Activate’s data partners.
+AmeriLINK Activate offers the following:

-- CRM Onboarding allows our clients to, upload their existing CRM list and create digital audiences from their offline data for online marketing campaigns.
+- Customer Relationship Management (CRM) Onboarding allows our clients to upload their existing CRM (or customer) list and create digital audiences from their offline data for online marketing campaigns.

-- Audience Extension allows our clients to extend their audience by reaching individuals who fall outside of their data universe, but who “look like” or are who are similar to our client’s target audience and current customers.
-This may be done with data modeling.
+- Audience Extension allows our clients to extend their audience by reaching individuals who fall outside of their data universe, but who “look like” or are who are similar to our client’s target audience and current customers through data modeling.

 - Audience Insights allows clients to analyze unique visitors who visit their website to better understand the individuals interested in their business.

-- Audience Targeting allows clients to build a custom audience of target customers based on purchase behavior, demographics and lifestyle information from Zipline’s data partners.
+- Audience Targeting allows clients to build a custom audience of target customers based on purchase behavior, demographics and lifestyle information from AmeriLINK Activate’s data partners.